 Campus Based - Visit Website

-Yale University's Post-Master's Adult/Gerontology Acute Care Nurse Practitioner Certificate prepares master's-prepared clinical nurse specialists for advanced practice in acute care.
-This campus-based program builds on existing AGACNP curriculum, excluding research courses.
-Graduates become eligible for certification exams from ANCC and AACN.
-The program focuses on clinical training for adult and gerontology populations in acute settings.
-Students must complete all required AGACNP courses at Yale School of Nursing or demonstrate equivalent previous coursework.
-This certificate pathway leads to advanced practice licensure opportunities.
+Yale University's Post-Master's Adult/Gerontology Acute Care Nurse Practitioner Certificate is designed for master's-prepared clinical nurse specialists seeking advanced practice in acute care settings.
+This campus-based program builds upon existing AGACNP curriculum while excluding research courses, focusing specifically on clinical training for adult and gerontology populations.
+Graduates become eligible for certification exams from both ANCC and AACN.
+The program requires completion of all AGACNP courses at Yale School of Nursing or demonstration of equivalent previous coursework.
+No entrance exam is mentioned as required for this post-master's certificate program.

 • Post-Master's Certificate program